 Campus Public Art Process

-All proposed works of public art for the Ann Arbor campus—whether to adorn outdoor spaces , the facades of buildings , or the public lobbies of University buildings such as the Power Center and Hill Auditorium—must be reviewed and recommended by the President’s Advisory Committee on Public Art (PAConPA).
-The Committee reviews all proposed works of public art and forwards its recommendation for or against to the President of the University for a final decision.
-Because many works of public art offer both logistical and technical challenges, particularly in their impact on facility issues, landscaping, hardscaping, and pedestrian traffic, the University Planner’s Office (UPO) must also be involved, except in instances where the work is to be sited in a public lobby.
+All proposed works of public art for the Ann Arbor campus—whether to adorn outdoor spaces , the façades of buildings , or the public lobbies of University buildings such as the Power Center and Hill Auditorium—must be reviewed and recommended by the President’s Advisory Committee on Public Art (PAConPA) or under principles and procedures developed by the Committee.
+The Committee reviews all proposed permanent and long-term temporary works of public art and forwards its recommendation for or against to the President of the University for a final decision.
+Short-term temporary installations of public art may be undertaken by departments of the University, following procedure established by the Committee.

 Criteria for Acceptance, Including Preservation Needs